 The manufacturing industry is forever changing with regulations and rules.
 One that we are seeing more often is RoHS and REACH Compliance.
 These can easily be mistaken as the same or very similar.
 So this post will distinguish the difference between the two.

-RoHS stands for Restriction of Hazardous Substances.
-RoHS can be pronounced “Ar, Oh, Ach, Es” or like “rose.”
+RoHS is the acronym for Restriction of Hazardous Substances and can be pronounced like “rose.”

-This is a European Union directive rather than a regulation, meaning it is an instruction for those involved, but there isn’t a enforcer or regulator of how the results are achieved.
-The sole purpose is to address the global issue of consumer electronics waste.
+This is a European Union directive rather than a regulation, that today is enforced by the NMO (National Measurements Office).
+Non-compliance can have varying The sole purpose is to address the global issue of consumer electronics waste.
 With the forever evolving technology world, many electronics are disposed and end up in landfills which end up causing environmental and human health hazards.
 This directive pertains to manufacturing of various types of electronic and electrical equipment without the use of six different hazardous materials: Continue reading

 Here at VIP we get all sorts of visitors who get tours of our shop.
 Throughout the tour, we constantly point out different systems we use to maintain our quality and referencing ISO.
 However, many companies have no idea of what ISO is and why it’s important.
 So this post is to discuss what ISO is and how our shop uses a quality system to maintain our quality.
 Continue reading